Into Her Kingdom

-Into Her Kingdom is a 1926 American silent film featuring a Technicolor sequence which dramatizes the Russian Revolution.
+Into Her Kingdom is a 1926 American silent romantic drama film directed by Svend Gade and starring Corinne Griffith.
+The film, which dramatizes the Russian Revolution, featured a Technicolor sequence.
 It was based on a 1925 short story of the same name by Ruth Comfort Mitchell, originally published in Red Book Magazine.
 It is not known whether the film currently survives.